isayani/no-sql-social-network/README.md

-# Telepathy 💭
+# Telepathy API 💭
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 ## Description

 Telepathy is a social network backend (API) where users can create a friend list, share their thoughts, and react to their friends' thoughts!
 This API uses Express.js for routing, MongoDB as the database, and Mongoose as the Object Data Modeling (ODM) library.
-This API also uses the native Javascript ``Date`` object to format timestamps.
-To learn more about Telepathy, read throught the documentation below.
+This API also uses the native Javascript ``Date`` object and moment.js to format timestamps.
+To learn more about Telepathy API, read throught the documentation below.

 ## Table of Contents
 1. [Description](#description)